ivpn/ivpn.net/src/content/en/pages/infrastructure-engineer-sysadmin.md

 <p>As you grow into the role, there's room to share your work publicly — writing about the infrastructure choices we make, or discussing them with the wider privacy community.</p>

 <p>We offer 25 days of vacation per year, the hardware of your choice to do your job, plus ample budget for learning and research projects.</p>

+<p>Budget for this role is €48–58K/year (B2B), depending on skills and experience.
+Mission-driven work, autonomy and flexibility come with the package.</p>

 <p>Engagement is on a B2B contract basis, we can't employ across all jurisdictions.
 In practice this is a long-term role — most of our colleagues have been with us 5+ years.</p>